katersonnbert/gitnotes/HTTP_CSS_JSON.md

         (empty line)

 ### HTTP request methods:
 - `GET`       ...
 Requests data from a specific resource, see below for details.
+Idempotent.
 - `POST`      ...
 Submits data to a specific resource, see below for details.
 - `PUT`       ...
 Submits data and requests, that it should be stored at an also provided Request-URI.
+Idempotent.
 - `PATCH`     ...
 An addition to POST and PUT - handles adds, updates and deletes of a specific resource in the way the request describes.
-- `HEAD`      ... like GET, but returns only the HTTP headers without a document body
+- `HEAD`      ... like GET, but returns only the HTTP headers without a document body.
+Idempotent.
 - `DELETE`    ...
 Sends a Request-URI and requests, that the resource found at this URI should be deleted.
+Idempotent.
 - `OPTIONS`   ...
 Returns which HTTP methods are supported by the server.
 - `CONNECT`   ...
 Converts the connection to a TCP/IP tunnel

 NOTE: The most commonly used HTTP Request Methods are `GET` and `POST`.
+NOTE: Idempotent means, that no matter how often an idempotent method is executed, the side effects and the outcome are always the same.

 ##### GET